aidenlab/3d-dna/README.md

 - 	Tracks illustrating putative misjoins;

 e) 	.assembly (supersedes .cprops and .asm files)
 - 	Custom file format that tracks modifications to the input contigs at various stages in the assembly.
-Together with matching .hic files input to Juicebox Assembly Tools;
+Together with matching .hic files input to Juicebox Assembly Tools.
+The files are available for all stages of the assembly including:
+-	"FINAL" - after the addition of gaps to the chromosome-length assembly;
+-   	"final" - after sealing stage;
+- 	“polished” – after polishing stage;
+- 	“resolved” – after editing and scaffolding;
+- 	[0123…] – correspond to the assembly at individual editing iterations;

 f) 	supplementary files:
 - 	edits.for.step.\*.txt; mismatches.at.step.\*.txt; suspect_2D.at.step.\*.txt - list of problematic regions (Juicebox 2D annotation format);
 - 	alignments.txt (for diploid mode only) – pairwise alignment data for alternative haplotype candidates, parsed from LASTZ output.

 [Supporting Online Materials]: <http://science.sciencemag.org/content/suppl/2017/03/22/science.aal3327.DC1?_ga=1.9816115.760837492.1490574064>
 [Dudchenko et al., De novo assembly of the Aedes aegypti genome using Hi-C yields chromosome-length scaffolds.
 Science, 2017.]: <http://science.sciencemag.org/content/early/2017/03/22/science.aal3327.full>